-For those models that do not represent changes in human influences, those influences should be held fixed at 2005 levels throughout all Group 1 (cf. 2005soc marked as dashed blue lines in Fig. 1) and Group 2 simulations.
+For those models that do not represent changes in human influences, those influences should be held fixed at 2005 levels throughout all Group 1 (cf. 2005soc marked as dashed blue lines in Figure 1) and Group 2 simulations.
 Group 3 will be identical to Group 2 for these models and thus does not require additional simulations.
 Models that do not include any human influences at all (as defined above) should nevertheless run the Group 1 and Group 2 simulation, since these simulations will still allow for an exploration of the effects of climate change compare to pre-industrial climate, and will also allow for a better assessment of the relative importance of human impacts versus climate impacts.
 These runs should be named as nosoc simulations (even if human land use is included).

 The regional-scale simulations are performed for 12 large river basins.
 In six river basins (Tagus, Niger, Blue Nile, Ganges, Upper Yangtze and Darling) water management (dams/reservoirs, water abstraction) should be implemented.
 In the other six river basins, human influences such as LU changes, dams and reservoirs, and water abstraction is not relevant (Upper Yellow, Upper Amazon) or negligible (Rhine, Lena, Upper Mississippi), and can be ignored.
 Apart from this, regional water simulations should follow the global water simulations to allow for a cross-scale comparison of the simulations.
-The focus lakes for the local lake models are located within the focus river basins and listed in section 5.2.
+The focus lakes for the local lake models are located within the focus river basins and listed in Section [2.8.
+We also provide bias-corrected meteorological forcing data for regional-scale simulations, see Section [2.1.

 Table 9 ISIMIP2b scenarios for global and regional water simulations. \Option 2 only if option 1 not possible.
-Option 3 only if neither option 1 nor option 2 are possible.
-Simulations must follow a single row for each experiment; mixing of different options is not possible! \\If you can only run simulations with 2005soc, then it is sufficient to provide only 200 years worth of picontrol climate (1661-1860).
+Option 3 only if neither option 1 nor option 2 are possible.Simulations must follow a single row for each experiment; mixing of different options is not possible! \\If you can only run simulations with 2005soc, then it is sufficient to provide only 200 years' worth of picontrol climate (1661-1860).